vijayrana05/NoteIQ/README.md

 ## Overview

-StudyHelper is a full-stack AI-powered note-taking application.
+NoteIQ is a full-stack AI-powered note-taking application.
 It allows users to create, edit, and organize notes, upload PDFs for summarization, and use AI to generate or query content.
 The project uses React, TypeScript, Zustand, and Tailwind CSS on the frontend, with a Node.js/Express backend and Google Gemini AI for embeddings and summarization.

 ## Features